tuyenld/tuyenld.github.io/_posts/notetheme/2018-08-17-how-to-use-notetheme.md

 In that, `5` represents the percent your youtube container width in comparison with the page's width, for example, `5` means "50%".
 You can choose any integer number between `3` and `10`.
 This size is only available on a wide screen (min width is 993px), when the screen is smaller than 993px, the width becomes automatically 100% of page width.

+You can insert any size of youtube container on the large screen,

+{% include youtube.html content="8f7eSJOHeYY" size="8" %}

+... or with smaller one

+{% include youtube.html content="8f7eSJOHeYY" size="4" %}

 ## For writing posts

 ### Remove heading numbering

+{% include warning.html content="Only auto numbering from HEADER 2 (##)" %}

 If you don't want display number before some heading, just put BEFORE this heading `{.nocount}`, for example,